react4j/react4j/README.md

    Maybe judicious use of `@ForceInline`? `.children` or `.build` closing the element.
 Perhaps these element factories can be built by looking at html spec and auto-generating?
 Probably get away from writing build at end by overloading methods
-* In development mode copy the list of arez dependencies to "state" of the component.
-Extra checking in shouldComponentUpdate to make sure it does not re-run as result of this.

 ### Low Priorities